choib/waegan_pl/README.md

 * OS = Ubuntu 18.04

 # Testing Guidelines
-The docker image is present in the './assets/docker'.
-The required code, images and saved models are present in the './assets/code'.
+The docker file is present in the './assets/docker'.
-Inside code folder, the image data is preset inside the data folder.
-In order to test the trained model follow the following steps.
+You can set a Docker environment by following the steps below.

 * Step1: build docker image
 ```bash